valentinoarballo/-valentinoarballo/README.md

 ### <div align="center">Hello, I'm Valentino</div>

 As a student doing a technicature in software development, I am fascinated by the inner workings of computers.
-Exploring the intricate mechanisms that power our digital world brings me joy.
+I love exploring the intricate mechanisms that power our digital world.